Before attending a trade show, what’s your strategy for determining your company’s return on investment (ROI)?

 KPI’s are sets of data that act as your key objectives while attending the trade show.
 Some examples of KPI’s are booth traffic, number of trade show leads collected, business card hand outs, purchases, etc. Sites like Http://www.thefinalstep.co.uk/blog/it-strategy-in-5-steps/ are helping businesses identify some key metrics and KPIs that they can use to benchmark and analyse the performance of any strategy over time.
 Why not visit their site for more information!

 For instance, if you’re a food vendor trying to build brand awareness around a new pizza franchise you’re starting, you may measure the number of samples you handed out, the number of attendees who’ve been through your restaurants unique brand experience, or the number of coupons distributed to attendees.
+Similar experience with .
+You might be able to gauge the success of marketing strategies such as the branded inflatables you use (look here for examples), by looking at the numbers of people that noticed your stand compared to when they were not used.

 Each event you attend will be different, so plan accordingly and adapt your business goals and KPI’s to the target audience.
 Once you define how you are going to calculate KPI(s) you need to determine the best way to collect the data.